Read our Complete Graduate Certificate Guide

 Where you will find variation is in the number of credits and courses that make up the graduate certificate.
 They vary from 9 to 24 credits and anywhere from 3 to 6 total courses, with most falling in the 15 to 18 credit range and 4 to 5 course range.
 This is dependent on the area of study and graduate certificate focus chosen.
 It's important to understand the credit requirements of any graduate certificate program you are interested in, as these can vary dramatically and will impact how quickly you can complete the program.

-Graduate certificate programs are available to those who have earned an accredited college degree.
-Some graduate certificates only require that the applicant holds a bachelor's degree in a related subject, but most require that the student holds a master's degree at minimum.
+Graduate certificate programs are available to those who have earned an accredited college degree at the bachelor's level or above.
+Some graduate certificates only require that the applicant holds a bachelor's degree in a related subject, and some require that the student holds a master's degree at minimum.
 Some will allow entry as long as the student is concurrently enrolled in a master's degree program.
 Depending on the industry and subject area, you may also be required to have some relevant work experience.
 These intricacies are why it's vital to understand all entrance and eligibility requirements from the school and program you wish to pursue.

 While admission requirements vary from school to school, and even between departments, you will typically find that graduate certificate programs require:

-- A bachelor's and master's degree from an accredited college or university.
+- A bachelor's or master's degree (depending on the program) from an accredited college or university

 - A minimum GPA, typically 3.0 though this could go up to 3.5 on the 4.0 scale.